“Zadar has the most beautiful sunset in the world……… applauded at every evening”

 Modern Zadar

-Since 1991 Zadar has been a part of the Republic of Croatia, and after declaring independence from the Socialist Federal Republic of Yugoslavia.
-Once again, Zadar has become the center of the Zadar County region.
-During the 30-year-long period, the city prioritized building new community infrastructure and a big modern port.
+Since 1991, Zadar has been part of the Republic of Croatia.
+After declaring independence from the Socialist Federal Republic of Yugoslavia, Zadar has once again become the center of the Zadar County region.
+During the 30-year period, the city prioritized building new community infrastructure and a big modern port.
 It established Zadar University.

 Zadar connects to Zagreb by one of the best and most scenic highways we have driven in Europe.
 It has a busy airport, which connects it to all of Europe.
 Zadar is a city of students, a dynamic and bustling urban center with around 75,000 residents.